JeremyBernier/react-redux-node-boilerplate/README.md

 This is a React/Redux single page app that can be used as boilerplate for any starting project, or simply for educational purposes.

+**NOTE: This boilerplate is years old (which in the frontend world is like decades old), and at this point is outdated.
+Webpack, Babel, React-Router, etc. all need to be upgraded (unfortunately not as trivial as simply changing versions).
+Thus I do not recommend using this boilerplate beyond simply being a reference.**

 ### Features:

 * Universal/Isomorphic rendering